OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Testing for HTTPS-Only Content

-In `WKWebViews` it is possible to detect mixed content or content that was completely loaded via HTTP.
+In `WKWebView`s it is possible to detect mixed content or content that was completely loaded via HTTP.
 By using the method `hasOnlySecureContent` it can be ensured that only content via HTTPS is shown, otherwise an alert is displayed to the user, see page 159 and 160 in [#THIEL] for an example.

 #### Dynamic Analysis